luoziqing99/AC215_ScienceTutor/README.md

 We further refined our data pipeline process for milestone 3 by forking the LLaVA repository and updating the code for passing in the ScienceQA that we preprocessed.
 By doing this, we customized the model to take into our own preprocessed ScienceQA dataset.

-Regarding the modeling process, Google approved our request for 4 NVIDIA_TESLA_V100 GPU compute instances.
-We tried several optimization techniques to reduce memory usage: bf16, deepspeed ZERO-2, gradient checkpointing, gradient accumluation, and tf32.
-In our colab version we use all those optimization techinques.
-Yet for vertex ai that has V100 instaed of A100:
+Regarding the modeling process, we tried several optimization techniques to reduce memory usage: bf16, deepspeed ZERO-2, gradient checkpointing, gradient accumluation, and tf32.
+In our colab version, we use all those optimization techinques with A100 GPU.
+For Vertex AI, Google approved our request for 4 NVIDIA_TESLA_V100 GPU but we do not have NVIDIA_TESLA_A100 GPU:
 V100 unfortunately does not support bf16.
-We tried fp16 but due to huggingface implementation of llama, there is a data type conversation error in attention computation with fp16.
-Moreover tf32 is also not supported.
-We found that we cannot even load the model into the memory, let alone training it.
+We tried fp16 but due to Huggingface implementation of LLaMA, there is a data type conversion error in attention computation with fp16.
+Moreover, tf32 is also not supported.
+We found that we cannot load the model into the memory on Vertex AI, let alone training it.

 ## Experiment Tracking

-Below we can see the training output from our Weights & Biases Page.
-We used it to track different iterations of our model training.
-It was tracked using the wandb library we included inside of our `task.sh` shell script.
+The image below shows the training output from our Weights & Biases Page.
+The Weights & Biases Page tracks the different iterations of our model training.
+This is done by using the `wandb` library that we included in our `task.py` Python script.

 <img width="1046" alt="image" src="https://github.com/luoziqing99/AC215_ScienceTutor/assets/69550825/491d3d82-b019-48ec-bb48-91c9381229da">

 ## Serverless Training

-Inside our training container, we used the Google Cloud SDK TO launch training instances in the cloud.
-The image below are several runs of our model.
+There are three main steps to launch training instances in the cloud: (1) run and build model training container, (2) package model training code and upload into a bucket in Google Cloud Storage, and (3) run the model on Vertex AI.

 To create a new serverless job we did the following commands:
 ```shell